nginxinc/nginx-loadbalancer-kubernetes/DESIGN.md

 ### Handler

-The Handler is responsible for taking the `core.Event` instances from the "nkl-handler" queue and calling the Translator to convert the event into a `core.ServerUpdateEvent` instance, adding each `core.ServerUpdateEvent` to the "nkl-synchronizer" queue.
+The Handler is responsible for taking the `core.Event` instances from the "nkl-handler" queue and calling the Translator to convert the event into a `core.ServerUpdateEvent` instance, and then passing the list of events to the Synchronizer by calling the `AddEvents` method.

 ### Translator